abogdanova/SwarmGE/README.md

 ##Writing Grammars

 Grammars are written in Backus-Naur form, aka BNF.
-See the examples in src/grammars.
+See the examples in grammars.
 Each rule is composed of a left-hand side (a single non-terminal), followed by the "goes-to" symbol `::=`, followed by a list of productions separated by the "or" symbol `|`.
 Non-terminals are enclosed by angle brackets `<>`.
 For example:

     <a> ::= <b>c | d